 Lastly, the ONC is charged with the development and implementation of interoperable information technology.
 Some of its obligations might be to ensure rigorous regulation of certification programs for health IT or to develop standards for the certification of said programs.

-In the US, medical devices are defined as “instruments or apparatus (including components) intended for use when diagnosing, treating or preventing diseases or medical conditions, or intended to affect the body through non-chemical means” Some accessories used for marketing purposes or general use and not strictly for healthcare do not fall under the control of the above-mentioned organizations.
+In the US, medical devices are defined as “instruments or apparatus (including components) intended for use when diagnosing, treating or preventing diseases or medical conditions, or intended to affect the body through non-chemical means.”

 However, as in the EU, the intended use of the device is taken into account to determine if it is a medical device.

-And similarly to Europe, the devices are classified based on their risk factors and efficiency:
+Similarly to Europe, the devices are classified based on their risk factors and efficiency:

-- Class I – low-risk devices
+- Class I – low-risk devices;

-- Class II -moderate-risk devices
+- Class II – moderate-risk devices;

-- Class III -high-risk devices
+- Class III – high-risk devices.

-Conclusion for intercontinental businesses
+Tips for intercontinental businesses

-When it comes to comparing the two laws, European law is more decentralized due to the nature of the European Union.
 Despite this, GDPR is quite stricter than HIPAA in many aspects, such as their policy around sharing information without the consent of the individual, the right to be forgotten, or the fines issued for violations of the act.
+Yet, the updated regulatory changes from recent years show a trend toward creating equal standards in both laws.

 This similarity is not present in their enforcement agencies – the EMA and FDA, however, both still use similar techniques for assessing digital software and medical devices.
 In fact, both American and European agencies have similar standards for assessing the risk related to each medical product.